vchoutas/smplx/README.md

   * [Citation](#citation)
   * [Contact](#contact)

+## Disclaimer:

+The original images used for the figures 1 and 2 of the paper can be found in this link.
+The images in the paper are used under license from gettyimages.com.
+We have acquired the right to use them in the publication, but redistribution is not allowed.
+Please follow the instructions on the given link to acquire right of usage.
+Our results are obtained on the 483 × 724 pixels resolution of the original images.)

 ## Description

 *SMPL-X* (SMPL eXpressive) is a unified body model with shape parameters trained jointly for the